 Resilience assessment.
-No evidence for recovery rates was found specifically for the biotopes and sub-biotopes (LR.HLR.MusB.Cht.Cht, LR.HLR.MusB.Cht.Lpyg).
+No evidence for recovery rates was found specifically for this biotope.
 The evidence suggests that the size of the footprint of an impact and the magnitude will influence the recovery rates by mediating settlement and post-settlement recruitment.
-Barnacles are attracted to settle in the presence of adults of the same species (Prendergast et al., 2009) so that the presence of adults will facilitate recovery.
-In the barnacle dominated biotope LR.HLR.MusB.Cht.Cht, resilience is assessed as 'High' (within 2 years) where resistance is 'High' (no significant impact) or 'Medium' (<25% of characteristic biotope removed).
+Barnacles are attracted to settle in the presence of adults of the same species (Prendergast et al., 2009; so that the presence of adults will facilitate recovery.
+Resilience is assessed as 'High' (within 2 years) where resistance is 'High' (no significant impact) or 'Medium' (<25% of characteristic biotope removed).
 A resistance of 'Medium' assumes that either a large proportion of the biotope is unimpacted or that the entire biotope is impacted but only a proportion of the characterizing species are removed, with unimpacted areas or individuals supporting recovery.
 Resilience is assessed as 'Medium' (2-10 years) where resilience is 'None' or 'Low' as recruitment may be episodic and the age structure of the limpet population will require more time to recover.